Wardrobe of Anne of Denmark: Wardrobe staff and officers

+Fashioning the Queen's household

 The Queen's usual usual costume now included large drum farthingales which were made by Robert Hughes in his Strand and Bow Lane workshops.
 Their size was noted by diplomats including the Venetian priest Horatio or Orazino Busino.
 Experimental reconstructions show that the farthingales were unlikely to have been quite as big as exaggerated contemporary reports.
 There is also some uncertainty if Anne's use of large farthingales was in keeping with the fashion of other courts, and some scholars have argued that her preference for farthingales deliberately emulated the style of her predecessor in England, Elizabeth I.

 The dress of her gentlewomen and ladies in waiting was probably distinctive.
 Portraits exist of Anne Livingstone and Anne Coningsby Tracy as maids of honour (in costume with similarities to Elizabeth's maids in latter years), and Anne of Denmark owned a portrait of Mary Middlemore.
 Livingstone was depicted with the deep décolletage seen in many Jacobean portraits, Coningsby's neckline is more Elizabethan.
 Sir Edward Herbert fought with a Scottish usher who had snatched a ribbon or "topknot" from Mary Middlemore's hair in a back room of the queen's lodgings at Greenwich Palace.
 The incident nearly led to a duel.

 Lady Anne Clifford avoided opportunities to join the households of Anne or her daughter Princess Elizabeth, but in 1646 had herself depicted as young adult in the "Great Picture", approximating the style worn at Anne's court.
 She mentions in her Diary attending court in a favourite sea-water green satin gown without a farthingale in November 1617.
 Her gowns were made "to wear with open ruffs after the French fashion".

+Anne and women in her circle are often depicted in their portraits wearing a black silk cord or lace around their wrist, attached to a ring.
+This seems to be an adaptation of wearing jewels on silken cords at the neck, and may be related to the widespread public mourning at the death of Henry Frederick, Prince of Wales.